List of equipment of the Iranian Army

-The page includes weapons used by both the Ground Forces of the Islamic Republic of Iran Army and the Ground Forces of the Islamic Revolutionary Guard Corps.
+The page includes weapons used by both the Islamic Republic of Iran Ground Forces and the Islamic Revolutionary Guard Corps Ground Forces.

 From 1925 to the Iranian Revolution in 1979, Iran was primarily equipped with Western hardware and equipment.
 Cases exist where Iran was supplied with equipment before it was even made standard in the country that developed it (for example the US F-14 Tomcat jet, and the British Chieftain tank).
 Primary suppliers included the United States, Britain, France, West Germany, Italy, Israel, and the Soviet Union.

 The post-revolution sanctions and the Iran–Iraq War had a dramatic effect on Iran's inventory of Western equipment.
 Under the pressures of war, supplies were quickly exhausted and replacements became difficult to come by.
 The war forced Iran to turn towards Syria, Brazil and China to meet its short-term military needs.
 Initial developments in military technology were carried out with the support of China, North Korea and Russia to lay the foundations for future industries.

 Iranian reliance on these countries has rapidly decreased since the 2010s in most sectors whereby Iran has gained almost total independence.
 However, in some sectors such as aerospace, Iran is still greatly reliant on external sourcing.
 Iran has developed the capacity to reverse engineer existing foreign hardware, adapt it to its own requirements and then manufacture the finished product.
 Examples of this are the Boragh IFV.
 In an attempt to make its military industries more sustainable Iran has also sought to export its military products.